Push-forwards of Chow groups of smooth ample divisors: Introduction

 In general, the Theta divisor is a singular variety with singular locus $B$, of dimension at least $g-4$.
 Equality holds if $C$ is non-hyperelliptic.
 Hence if $g\leq 3$ then $\Theta$ is smooth, and fulfils the above conjectural bound in Theorem \ref{thmL}.
 Furthermore, when $g=4$ and $C$ is non-hyperelliptic (this is the generic situation), then $\Theta$ is singular and $B$ is a finite set of points.
-The Chow groups of $\Theta$ are taken as the usual Chow (homology) groups $\CH_1(\Theta) = \CH_1(\Theta-B)$ (by localization).
-In this situation, there is a Abel-Jacobi map defined on the cycles homologous to zero on this group, and we define $F^2\CH_{1}(\Theta;\QQ)$ as the kernel of this map.
+The Chow groups of $\Theta$ are taken as the usual Chow groups $\CH_1(\Theta-B)$.
+The reader should be aware of the fact that the Bloch-Beilinson filtration only applies to smooth projective varieties.
+However, for our purposes, there is the Abel-Jacobi map defined on the cycles homologous to zero on this group, and we define $F^2\CH_{1}(\Theta;\QQ)$ as the kernel of this map.
 When $g>4$, the same convention is used for $F^2\CH_{g-3}(\Theta;\QQ)$, i.e.,

 Here the right term is the kernel of Abel-Jacobi map, see \S \ref{conv}.